DIPlib/diplib/README.md

 Available `make` targets:

-    make -j DIP     # builds the library make -j check   # builds the unit_tests program and runs it make -j tests   # deprecated -- old test functions make -j mex     # deprecated -- mex test functions make docs       # makes some PDF project documentation files make apidoc     # Doxygen HTML documentation for the library API
+    make -j DIP     # builds the DIPlib library make -j MATLAB  # builds the DIPimage MEX-files (as well as DIPlib) make -j check   # builds the unit_tests program and runs it make -j tests   # deprecated -- old test functions make -j mex     # deprecated -- mex test functions make docs       # makes some PDF project documentation files make apidoc     # Doxygen HTML documentation for the library API make install    # builds and installs DIPlib and DIPimage

-NOTE: `make install` is not yet available...

 Under Windows you can follow a similar process, but I have never used CMake under Windows, so I'll let someone else write this bit.